Q. What causes hearing loss?

 • Thyroid abnormalities

-Symptoms include a ringing, roaring, clicking, or hissing sound in the ears that may impact the ability to hear, work, or even sleep.
+Symptoms include a ringing, roaring, clicking, hissing, buzzing, and even a music sound in the ears that may impact the ability to hear, work, or even sleep.

-Treatment may include hearing aids, sound machines that provide a steady background of comfort sound, sound-masking devices, medicines, or even counseling, relaxation therapy, or biofeedback.
-There are even applications for smartphones or tablets that help reduce tinnitus by playing masking sounds.
-Fish tanks, fans, low-volume music, and indoor waterfalls may also be helpful ways to manage tinnitus.
+Treatment may include hearing aids, combination ear-level devices and table-top sound generator machines that provide a steady background of comfort sound to be used in sound therapy for retraining therapies, medicines, or even counseling, relaxation therapy, or biofeedback.
+There are even applications for smartphones or tablets that help reduce tinnitus by playing sounds that may help in the desensitization process.
+Other sound-generating machines in the house such as fish tanks, fans, low-volume music, and indoor waterfalls may also be helpful ways to manage tinnitus.

 Browse hearing aids with tinnitus therapy

-The best way to prevent tinnitus is to avoid loud noises whenever possible.
+The best way to prevent an increase in bothersome tinnitus is to avoid loud noises whenever possible.
 If you have to shout to be heard, the environment that is probably too loud and should be avoided.
 You should also be sure to always take medications only as directed.

 Living With Tinnitus